Explore Career Paths

 Once you have a solid idea for your nonprofit and have conducted a needs assessment, the UW law school may be able to help you take the next steps with its Law and Entrepreneurship Clinic

-Finally it is a good idea to connect with organizations like YNPN where you can connect with other young people who have devoted their lives to serving the greater good.
+It is a good idea to connect with organizations like YNPN where you can connect with other folks who have devoted their lives to serving the greater good.

 If you are looking to break into the world of nonprofits, the most important thing you can do is to start building your network.
-Although some entry level nonprofit positions do get posted to the internet, the vast majority are filled by 1) Promoting a volunteer to employee status 2) Receiving a referral from a friend or colleague in the field 3) Pure serendipity (ie you called and asked or emailed on the right day).
+Although some entry-level nonprofit positions do get posted to the internet, the vast majority are filled by 1) Promoting a volunteer to employee status 2) Receiving a referral from a friend or colleague in the field 3) Luck (ie you called and asked or emailed on the right day).

 This blog post gives some good tips and tricks for networking your way to your future in nonprofits: Smarter Nonprofit Networking: Building A Professional Network That Works for You

-Young Nonprofit Professionals Network – is committed to providing the investment needed to help young nonprofit professionals be successful in the nonprofit sector.
-This is a fantastic way for students to meet and network with young professionals in the nonprofit community
+Young Nonprofit Professionals Network – is a fantastic way for students to meet and network with young professionals in the nonprofit community

 Association of Fundraising Professionals – Develops fundraising professionals, advances the profession, and inspires a culture of philanthropy in our communities.